Home » Fall/Winter » Cinnamon Scones

 5. In a small bowl add buttermilk and egg, whisk together.

-6. In another small bowl add cinnamon and sugar, ground cloves and salt together, mix well and set aside.
+6. Make your filling.
+In another small bowl add cinnamon and sugar, ground cloves and salt together, mix well and set aside.

 7. Create a well in the centre of the flour and butter mixture.
 Pour the buttermilk mixture into the well.
 Using a fork bring the mixture together just until the dough comes together and is ragged.

-8. Turn out onto a work surface; bring the dough together, folding it over itself a few times. (approx. 6-8 times, DO NOT OVERWORK IT).
+8. Turn out onto a lightly floured surface.
+Bring the scone dough together (using a pastry scraper), folding it over itself a few times. (approx. 6-8 times, DO NOT OVERWORK IT).

-9. Pat out to an 8 x 10 inch rectangle.
-Sprinkle half of the cinnamon and sugar mixture all over the top.
-Fold the rectangle in half and gently press out to another 8 x 10 inch rectangle.
-Sprinkle the rest of the cinnamon and sugar mixture on the top and fold over again.
+9. Pat out to an 8″ x 10″ rectangle.
+Sprinkle half of the cinnamon and sugar mixture all over the top and press into the dough.
+Fold the rectangle in half and gently press out to another 8″ x 10″ rectangle.
+Sprinkle the rest of the cinnamon and sugar mixture on the top, press in and fold over again.

-10. Now shape the rectangle into a circle (your dough should be approx. 1 inch in height).
-Using a large knife, cut into 8 triangles.
+10. Now, gently shape the rectangle into a circle (your dough should be approx. 1″ to 1 1/2″ in height).
+Using a large sharp knife, cut into 8 triangles for large scones.

-12. Using your fingers press the tip of each triangle down to pinch them closed (this will help the scone stay together as it rises).
+12. Using your fingers press the tip of each triangle down to pinch closed (this will help the scones stay together as they rise).

-14. Place your baking sheet of scones in the freezer for 5 minutes (this will help firm up your butter).
+15. Place your baking sheet of scones in the freezer for 5-8 minutes (this will help firm up your butter to create nice light layers).

-15. Bake for 15 minutes or until bottoms are golden brown and the middle is set.
+16. Bake for 15 minutes or until the bottoms are golden brown and the middle is set.

 Notes